orcohen9826/Smart-Class/README.md

 # afekaton_project
-Unfinished - made on a college composition of 36 hours
+unfinished - made on a one-day college composition